Interaction between cell membranes and protein inclusions in the large-deformation regime: State of the art

 \section{State of the art}

-On top of numerous experimental studies---see for example \cite{koltoverMembraneMediatedAttraction1999,mannevilleActivityTransmembraneProteins1999,Bassereau_2018}---membrane-mediated forces between proteins have been subject of interest and research in the past few decades from the theoretical standpoint.
+Previous studies have investigated how the presence of \acp{prin} influences membrane shape and curvature.
+Among these, several works focused on the \ac{sd} regime \cite{dommersnesNbodyStudyAnisotropic1999,fournierCouplingMembraneTiltdifference1998, rangamaniProteinInducedMembraneCurvature2014}, employing mean-field models in which only the protein density is considered, with an additional coupling term between protein density and membrane curvature included in the free energy.
+Other studies have addressed the \ac{ld} regime \cite{powersFluidmembraneTethersMinimal2002, derenyiFormationInteractionMembrane2002}, analyzing both membrane shape and interaction forces; however, they model proteins as point-like inclusions, thereby neglecting finite-size effects and geometric constraints imposed by the proteins, such as the contact angle at their boundaries.\\ On top of numerous experimental studies---see for example \cite{koltoverMembraneMediatedAttraction1999,mannevilleActivityTransmembraneProteins1999,Bassereau_2018}---membrane-mediated forces between proteins have been subject of interest and research in the past few decades from the theoretical standpoint.
 However, the existing theoretical studies are restricted to \acp{sd}---see below.
 In the pioneering study of Goulian et al., a power-law interaction between protein inclusions has been found in the \ac{sd} limit \cite{goulianLongRangeForcesHeterogeneous1993}, and later on studied for conical inclusions, in the \ac{sd} regime, as a function of lateral membrane tension \cite{weiklInteractionConicalMembrane1998} and of the inclusion contact angle \cite{dommersnesLongrangeElasticForces1998}.
 Studies with more than two inclusions showed, for \acp{sd}, the presence of non-pairwise forces between the inclusions, which allow for the formation of membrane-bound protein aggregates \cite{kimCurvatureMediatedInteractionsMembrane1998}.
 In addition, the power-law dependence on inclusion symmetries was studied in the \ac{sd} limit \cite{marchenkoElasticInteractionPoint2002}.
 The nature of this interaction was then studied, in the \ac{sd} regime, as function of the `hardness' of the protein-protein interaction potential \cite{bartoloElasticInteractionHard2003}.
 A geometrical approach has been recently proposed and used to derive force-distance relations in the \ac{sd} regime \cite{muellerInterfaceMediatedInteractions2005}.
 Expressions for the inter-particle forces, not restricted to \acp{sd}, have been derived by leveraging the system symmetries \cite{muellerGeometrySurfaceMediated2005}, but they lack quantitative predictive power in the \ac{ld} regime due to the absence of a full numerical solution.
-Finally, studies which go beyond the \ac{sd} regime do exist, but they are limited to the analysis of membrane vesicles \cite{seifertShapeTransformationsVesicles1991a} or tubes \cite{derenyiFormationInteractionMembrane2002}, both neglecting finite size of the proteins.